esl/jerboa/README.md

 [![Ebert](https://ebertapp.io/github/esl/jerboa.svg)](https://ebertapp.io/github/esl/jerboa)

-STUN/TURN encoder, decoder and client library
+STUN/TURN encoder, decoder and client library by [Erlang Solutions](https://www.erlang-solutions.com)

+Jerboa aims to provide simple APIs for common STUN/TURN use cases.
+It is used by [Fennec](https://github.com/esl/fennec) for encoding and decoding of STUN messages, as well as a testing tool.

 ### Checklist of STUN/TURN/ICE methods supported by Jerboa's encoder/decoder